pavelm14/lab_miscellaneous/Rpackages/README.md

 # Installing R packages

 Several R packages designed for evolutionary studies are already installed in the MetaCentrum.
 However, you might want to use R packages that are not there yet.
-In those cases you need to install them locally at your home directory in MetaCentrum.
+In those cases, you need to install them locally at your home directory in MetaCentrum.

 First, you need to set a directory as default to install and load R packages from.